 One of the most obvious characteristics of dependency is that the dependent person compulsively uses and abuses a substance despite negative health consequences.
 Research has shown that the addictive nature of nicotine is in part attributable to activation of the reward pathway.
 This pathway, also called the mesolimbic pathway, regSlates feelings of pleasure.
 Nicotine increases levels of the neurotransmitter in the reward circuit.
 Scientists believe this underlies the pleasurable sensations that many smokers experience (Is Nicotine, n.d.).

-Psychological Role in Developing Dependence
+Psychological Mechanisms in Developing Dependence

 Behavioral, psychodynamic, and environmental factors associated with smoking must be addressed as relevant aspects of nicotine dependency.
 A substance can become addictive if it is rewarding causing a pleasure or enjoyment.
 There is strong evidence that those non-pharmacological factors (opening the box, lighting the cigarette, inhaling and tasting the smoke in the throat) play an equally important role in creating the habit as nicotine.